watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

     docker container run --name web --net fabmedical -p 3000:3000 -d -e CONTENT_API_URL=http://api:3001 content-web
     ```

-12. Curl the speaker path again, using port 3000.
+12. Curl the speaker path again, using port `3000`.
 You will see the same HTML returned.

     ```bash
     curl http://localhost:3000/speakers.html
     ```

 13. You can now use a web browser to navigate to the website and successfully view the application at port 3000.
-Replace [BUILDAGENTIP] with the IP address you used previously.
+Replace `[BUILDAGENTIP]` with the **IP address** you used previously.

     ```bash
     http://[BUILDAGENTIP]:3000